CSP02/CSPSH/README.md

 # Major Version info:

-# Major features:
+# Minor features:
 1. Added tabs system:
     Now user can create tabs and switch between them for more info about tabs visit [CSPSH documentation](https://theatelier.ga/Pages/CSPSH/cspshDocs.html).
 2. Added line highlighting:
     Now users can highlight a single line of code by passing which line to highlight in options.
+3. Added multiple line highlight and changed the ``highlightLine`` option to array:
+    Now users can highlight multiple lines of code by passing which lines to highlight in options.
+4. Added titles for all the tokens:
+    Now users can hover over the tokens and see the title of the token.

 # Optimizations:
 - Accurate copy to clipboard functionality
 - Accurate line count functionality
 - Improved scrolling and fixed a bug where the scroll bar of whole document changes.
 Now the scrollbar changes only for CSPSH code.

-# Minor features:
-- Improvements and bug fixes,
-- Changed the tag from span to cspsh custom tag.

 **Planned improvements**
 - Add some more themes.